Habutiii/tp/docs/UserGuide.md

 ![Keybinds](images/Keybinds.png)

-- Up Arrow (↑): Goes back to previous command in history.
+- Up Arrow (↑): Goes back to previous success command in history for current runtime.
+The history is cleared upon exiting the app.
 - Down Arrow (↓): Goes forward to next command in history or empties command box when reach the end of history.

 --------------------------------------------------------------------------------------------------------------------